 Getting a Clearer Picture of Potential

 The graduate community has become increasingly interested in making changes to their admissions processes so that applicants are viewed more holistically.
-In general, this means that the entirety of an applicant's application package is explored and evaluated at once for evidence that the applicant is a good fit for the program and is likely to be successful.
-The idea is that by evaluating all quantitative and qualitative evidence at once, those involved in the admissions process benefit from a clearer picture of the value that an applicant brings to a program.
+In general, this means that the entirety of an applicant's application package is evaluated at once for evidence that the applicant is a good fit for the program and is likely to be successful.
+Evaluating all quantitative and qualitative evidence at once gives those involved in the admissions process a clearer picture of the value that an applicant brings to a program.
 The practice of using cut scores, especially one that uses GRE® scores as the sole criteria, is contradictory to a holistic admissions process because it puts too much weight on one measure, and does not allow applicants the opportunity to show other evidence of their potential value to the program.

 What Role Do GRE Scores Play?